sparkfun/SparkFun_Digi_XBee_Regulated_Qwiic/docs/hardware_overview.md

 ## XBee Smart Modem Socket

 We've kept the XBee socket consistent with the XBee pinout, so this breakout board is backwards compatible.
+In order to take full advantage of this board, we recommend one of the newer Digi XBee boards.
+The [Digi XBee 3 Low-Power LTE-M/NB-IoT, GNSS, no SIM](https://www.sparkfun.com/products/22329) is a great bet.

 <figure markdown>
 [![XBeeSocket](assets/imgs/22032-SparkFun-XBee-Explorer-Regulated-XBeeSocket.jpg){ width="400" }](assets/imgs/22032-SparkFun-XBee-Explorer-Regulated-XBeeSocket.jpg "Click to enlarge")